Inca Trail Treks: Peru's most iconic

 To pack light but smart, will make a huge difference during your hike.
 Every extra pound your carry does matter when you are trekking in the Andes.

-The highest point of the Inca Trail is approximately 13,780 feet (4,215 meters), called Dead Woman’s Pass (Warmiwañusca).
-Altitude may affect some trekkers, so whatever pace you are going, is fine- take your time, drink lots of water, and let your body acclimatize.
-The last descent down toward Machu Picchu will lead you to about 7,970 feet (2,430 meters), where dense beautiful cloud forest welcomes you to one of the greatest archaeological sites in the world.
+The highest altitude on the route is about 13,780 feet (4,215 meters), known as Dead Woman's pass.
+The altitude may affect some hikers, so it is best to hike at your own pace, drinking enough water, and getting acclimatized.
+The last descent, down to about 7,970 (2,430 meters), is through a dense cloud forest, easing you into the experience of unveiling one of the most incredible archaeological sites in the world.

 The best time to hike the Inca Trail